The Templar Westford Knight is disappearing!

 If you’d like to take a look at the Westford Knight yourselves then it’s on Depot Street, near the Abbott School in Westford, a town north-west of Boston.
 Since the 1950s, it’s been identified by local historians as “a fallen Viking of the Gunn clan” who was with Henry Sinclair and his fleeing Templars wandering across the New World a hundred years before Columbus.

-One thought on “The Templar Westford Knight is disappearing!
+3 thoughts on “The Templar Westford Knight is disappearing!

 Leave a Reply